rpy2/rpy2/doc/source/overview.rst

     of the implementation questions were found there.

 Contributors
+    The help of people, donating time, ideas or software patches is much appreciated.
-    Their names are in Section Changes.
+    Their names can be found in this documentation (mostly around the section Changes).